AgataSkie/StreetworkHelper/readme.md

+## About the project
-This app is a pro bono project to help streetworkers work efficiently and share information among themselves.
+This app is a pro bono project to help streetworkers, who help homeless people, work efficiently and share information among themselves.

+Main function of the app will be an interactive map with location points and information about the places gathered from forms and displayed back to the users.

+Currently I work on it as the only developer, doing also analysis of client needs.

-Instalation
+## Instalation
 ```
 pip install -r requirements.txt
+install postgres and python-dotenv with sudo
 ```

 Than export STREETWORK_PASS and ENV_ROLE.

-How to start the app
+## How to start the app

 ```
 python manage.py runserver